starfederation/datastar/sdk/typescript/README.md

 ## Frameworks / Alternate runtimes

-If you cant simply use the node / web versions, then you can extend the abstract class in `./src/abstractServerSentEventGenerator.ts`.
+If you can't simply use the node / web versions, then you can extend the abstract class in `./src/abstractServerSentEventGenerator.ts`.
 You will need to provide implementations of the `constructor`, `readSignals`, `stream` and `send` methods.